yl-jiang/Diffusion-Model-Demo/README.md

 $$

-the last term is a diffusion process.
+We ignore optimizing the first term when training, because we don't add noise in the first step (let $x_1 = x_0$).
+The second term has no trainable parameters.
+The last term is the diffusion process.

 ### inference